OpenADMET/openadmet-demos/README.md

 ### Showcase

-The showcase notebook brings everything together into a complete, end-to-end workflow.
+In `showcase/` the OpenADMET showcase notebook brings everything together into a complete, compact, end-to-end workflow.
 It demonstrates how to:

 * Ingest and curate datasets from internal or external sources.